Pulsar timing in the Galactic Center: Theoretical Framework

 In the previous relations, all quantities that appear are expressed in geometrized units, the functions $F$, $E$ and $\Pi$ are Jacobian elliptic integrals \cite{NISTDLMF}, $r_1$, $r_2$, $r_3$, $r_4$ are the roots of the function $R(r)$ which is derived from the function $\Upsilon(r)$ in Eq. \eqref{eq:upsilon}, upon factorization of the dependence on the impact parameter $b$, $x$ is an auxiliary variable and $k$, $c_1$ and $c_2$ are all constant terms built from the roots $r_1$, $r_2$, $r_3$, $r_4$.

-In Figure \ref{fig:photon_propagation_exact_vs_numeric_PN} we show {\em (i)} the perfect agreement (within the adopted numerical tolerance of $10^{-6}$ s) between our numerical prediction and the analytical result for the Schwarzschild spacetime for a non-inclined circular orbit of radius 100$M$ and an observer at a distance of $10^9M$, which validate our approach and pipelines; and {\em (ii)} the differences with respect to the usual post-Newtonian approximations.
-Let us remember that, at 1PN order, the photon travel time from the emitter's position to the observer's position can be recast as \cite{Damour1986,Edwards2006}
+In Figure \ref{fig:photon_propagation_exact_vs_numeric_PN} we show \emph(i) the perfect agreement (within the adopted numerical tolerance of $10^{-6}$ s) between our numerical prediction and the analytical result for the Schwarzschild spacetime for a non-inclined circular orbit of radius 100$M$ and an observer at a distance of $10^9M$, which validate our approach and pipelines; and \emph(ii) the discrepancy that would arise by applying a 1PN approximation to compute the photon propagation time for the same orbital configuration.
+Let us remember that, at 1PN order, the photon travel time from the emitter's position to the observer's position can be written as a linear sum \cite{Damour1986,Edwards2006}

 Here, $\Delta t_{ R}$ is the Rømer delay related to the photon propagation time across the emitting pulsar's orbit

 and $\Delta t_{\textrm{Sh}}$ is the Shapiro time delay related to the time dilation of photons grazing the central object and is given by \cite{Will2014, Hackmann2019}: